 7. Hot Wieners

-You can’t talk about the Rhode Island food scene without mentioning these fun-sized hot dogs!
+You can’t talk about the best food in Rhode Island without mentioning these fun-sized hot dogs!
 Hot wieners have taken on a life of their own in the state, as places like Olneyville in Providence have perfected the style.

 Although slightly smaller than a normal hot dog, hot wieners are soft, chewy, and explode with flavor.
-Also, you should know there’s only one way to order a hot weiner… And that’s “All the Way!”
+Also, you should know there’s only one way to order a hot weiner… And that’s known as “All the Way.”
 This guarantees the soft steamed bun comes loaded with chili, onions, and celery salt.

 8. Rhode Island Clam Chowder